 This specific CDC website includes sections on bullying, electronic aggression, and gangs.
 Specific topic pages link to key data, reports, and other useful information.

 Loveisrespect.org, a project of the National Domestic Violence Hotline and Break the Cycle, is an online resource to engage, educate and empower youth and young adults to prevent and end abusive relationships.

-Maternal and Child Health Library Knowledge Path: Adolescent Violence Prevention
+National Center for Education in Maternal and Child Health: Adolescent Violence Prevention

 This path offers a selection of resources that measure, document, and monitor the problem; identify risk and protective factors; and report on promising intervention strategies.
 Separate sections identify resources on specific aspects of adolescent violence such as bullying, firearms, gangs, media violence, school violence, and violent-crime victimization.